Axway/streams-open-docs/content/en/docs/architecture/_index.md

 SSL/TLS is enabled by default on NGINX Ingress Controller unless you have explicitly disabled it (`ingress.tlsenabled=false`).

-The ingress controller handles SSL/TLS termination with a certificate manage with a k8s secret (refer to the [Ingress TLS settings](/docs/install#ingress-tls-settings) documentation for further details).
+The ingress controller handles the SSL/TLS termination thanks to a certificate stored in a k8s secret (refer to the [Ingress TLS settings](/docs/install#ingress-tls-settings) documentation for further details).

 | Description                                                       | Type        |
 | ----------------------------------------------------------------- | ----------- |